Great Crested Flycatcher

 Flycatcher Nesting 2015

-May 16: I first notice a flycatcher inspecing nest boxes.
+- May 16: I first notice a flycatcher inspecting nest boxes.
 A house wren attacks a flycatcher when it inspects the wren's nest box.

 Flycatcher Nesting 2016

 - May 19: I accidentally catch a flycatcher in a nest box that I was using to trap starlings.
 I release him/her unharmed and remove the trap.
 This is a different nest box than they nested in the past two years.

 - May 28: I see a flycatcher with nesting material on the same box.
 Later I see a flycatcher enter the nest box.

 - Jun 3: The flycatchers lay their first egg.
 This is later than previous years.